joseotaviorf/oh-my-pi/README.md

  Commands for common steps are defined on a [Makefile](https://en.wikipedia.org/wiki/Makefile) according the python versions 2 and 3 (Ex.: `make environment-python2` and `make environment-python3`).
 Please refer to the Makefile at the project root to check the existing commands.

+ Obs: when you're using `python 2 - Docker` and change to `python 3 - Docker` or vice-versa, sometimes the webserver will brake.
+A quick solution is clear cache from localhost page in your browser.

 ### Local Setup python 3 - Docker

 The Airflow - python3 will run in your machine and at Databricks, thereby we can simulate the forno environment.